What’s An Assessment?

 Property Assessment X Tax Rate = Taxes Payable.

-The Assessment Base for 2012, was $ 5.11 Billion.
+The Total 2014 Assessment Base is $ 5.40 Billion.
 The following pie chart shows total assessment and percentage of the base for each property type.

 What if I Disagree With My Assessment?

 The goal of the assessment department is accuracy and equitable assessments.
 Contact the Assessment department if you have any questions or concerns regarding your assessment.